Simple Grayscale Drawing Digitization

 7. Adjust Levels

-Use Colors → Levels to remove the background and dial in the contrast.
+Use Colors → Levels on the Value channel to remove the background and dial in the contrast.

 White point adjustment — Identify the rightmost peak on the histogram.
 Drag the right slider so that it sits just to the left of that peak.
 This pushes the paper background to pure white.